Kowsalyasp/parentkarafmodule/sql readme.md

     name = It refers to the column name. data-type = It refers to what type of column it is, and here we can use some specific data types. supported datatypes:
-              BIGINT: An instance of the long datatype
+              BIGINT: An instance of the long data type
               INTEGER: An instance of the integer datatype.
               SMALLINT: An instance of the short datatype.
               KCHAR: An instance of the i18n datatype.
               SCHAR: An instance of the small character datatype.
-              BLOB: An instance of the byte datatype.
+              BLOB: An instance of the byte data type.
               CHAR: An instance of the character datatype.
               TEXT: The variable-length character SQL text data type is called VARCHAR
               STEXT:
-              BOLLEAN: A boolean is an expression that evaluates to either true or false.
+              BOOLEAN: A boolean is an expression that evaluates to either true or false.

     nullable = Whether we want to allow null values for the specific column, we set nullable = true; otherwise, nullable = false. max-length = It refers to the maximum length that a column should be provided.